Abscess - brain; Cerebral abscess; CNS abscess

 Needle aspiration guided by CT or MRI scan may be needed for a deep abscess.
 During this procedure, medicines may be injected directly into the mass.

 Certain diuretics (medicines that reduce fluid in the body, also called water pills) and steroids may also be used to reduce the swelling of the brain.

 If untreated, a brain abscess is almost always deadly.
 With treatment, the death rate is about 10% to 30%.
 The earlier treatment is received, the better.

 Some people may have long-term nervous system problems after a brain abscess or surgery.

 Complications may include:

 - Meningitis that is severe and life threatening

 - Return (recurrence) of infection

 When to Contact a Medical Professional

-Go to a hospital emergency room or call the local emergency number (such as 911) if you have symptoms of a brain abscess.
+Go to a hospital emergency room or call 911 or the local emergency number if you have symptoms of a brain abscess.